finnsherry/M2RDSFiltering/README.md

 ## Cite
 If you use this code in your own work, please cite our paper:

-<a id="1">[1]</a> Sherry, F.M., Schaefer, K., Duits, R. Diffusion-Shock Filtering on the Space of Positions and Orientations.
-10th International Conference on Scale Space and Variational Methods in Computer Vision (SSVM), (2025).
+<a id="1">[1]</a> Sherry, F.M., Schaefer, K., Duits, R. "Diffusion-Shock Filtering on the Space of Positions and Orientations."
+10th International Conference on Scale Space and Variational Methods in Computer Vision (SSVM) (2025).

 ```
 @inproceedings{Sherry2025DSM2,